CAP Mission & Objectives

 b. citizen function, role & limitations

-c. constitution, laws, precedents
+c. the US Constitution, laws, and precedents

 d.
 Americas true Christian heritage

-e. current political, economic and social issues
+e. current political, economic, educational and social issues

 f.
 Biblical bases of democracy and capitalism